Can DOT Highway Patrols Search Your Truck?

 How Can You Protect Your Personal Space?

 While commercial truck drivers do have a reduced expectation of privacy, this doesn't mean you have no control over your personal space.
-By clearly designating areas within your truck as personal or living quarters, you can set boundaries for any searches.
-This might include a bunk area, if your truck has one, or a specific compartment for personal items.
+By clearly designating areas within your truck as private or living quarters, you can set boundaries for any searches.
+This might include a bunk area if your truck has one or a specific compartment for personal items.

 However, remember that any clearly visible illegal items can give the officer probable cause to search your personal space.
 Therefore, ensuring that nothing inappropriate is in plain view can help protect your privacy.